fastoch/Rust/README.md

 - Standard Library
 - Generics, Traits, Lifetimes, Closures, and much more

+## What is Rust?

+A systems programming language known for its safety, performance, and productivity.

 ## Why learning Rust?

 - Fastest language after C